-(Jonah 3:8) but let man and beast be covered with sackcloth, and let them call out mightily to God.
-Let everyone turn from his evil way and from the violence that is in his hands.
+(Jonah 3:8) But let man and beast be covered with sackcloth, and cry mightily unto God: yea, let them turn every one from his evil way, and from the violence that is in their hands.

 Evil deeds and violence led to the great flood in Noah's day and to the destruction of Sodom and Gomorrah in Abraham's day.
 Noah had preached righteousness to the people, but none had repented and only his family were saved.
 By word and example, Lot had told the people of Sodom and Gomorrah about God's righteous requirements, but none repented and only his family were saved from destruction.
 The king probably knew or had the opportunity to know about these destructive events in the history of the world, but he had ignored the evil ways and violence of his subjects.
 After Jonah's warnings, he commanded everyone not just to demonstrate their repentance with these ceremonies, but to actually reform their behavior.
 They also urgently prayed to God, who would see their hearts and know of their sincerity.